GsDevKit/GsDevKit_home/README.md

 4. [When a new version of GsDevKit_home is published, how do I update my checkout?][6]
 5. [When a new version of tODE is published, how do I update my checkout and my stones?][7]
 6. [Do I have to bootstrap GLASS1 and tODE from scratch every time I create a stone?][9]
+7. [How do I create a new project from scratch in tODE?][10]
-7. How do I share session descriptions between a local client and a remote server?
+8. How do I share session descriptions between a local client and a remote server?
-8. How do I upgrade a stone to a new version of GemStone?
+9. How do I upgrade a stone to a new version of GemStone?
-9. How do I load Seaside?
+10. How do I load Seaside?

 [**COMMENTS**][8]